School-of-Code-HQ/task_api_escape_room/README.md

 To run this project, use a server like LiveServer to launch the `index.html` file.
 This will allow you to make requests to the API.
 If you haven't got this installed, you can use the School of Code Extension Pack in VSCode to install it.

+Your code should go in the `launch-sequence.js` file.

 To make a call to the API, use `fetch` to the base url `/api` and add to it to reach the relevant endpoint.

 Good luck cadet!